Skip to main content

 Teylers Museum

-The directors of Teylers Founation saw little importance in Teyler’s own collections and disposed of most of them.
+The directors of Teylers Foundation saw little importance in Teyler’s own collections and disposed of most of them.
 They did, however, recognize the importance of a place open to the public offering collections for study and research.
 In 1779, they asked Leendert Viervant to design an impressive ‘Book and Art Room’, behind Teyler’s home.
 The Oval Room opened to the public in 1784.
 In the following centuries, the museum complex continued to expand.

 Discover the building